Background, historical and cultural information to help you study the bible.

 While not a complete list of early church heresies, these groups are the ones that the New Testament authors seem to write against and respond to most often.

-Chronology of Ezra-Nehemiah
+Chronology of Paul

-Chronology of the Apostle Paul
+Chronology of Paul

-This chart gives a timeline of the major events in the life of the Apostle Paul and the dating of his letters.
+A timeline of the major events in the life of the Apostle Paul and the dating of his letters.

-Chronology of Jeremiah’s Ministry
+Jeremiah’s Ministry Chronology

 Jeremiah was a prophet to the southern kingdom of Judah who wrote the book of Jeremiah.
 His name means “exaltation of the Lord.”
 Below is a basic chronology of his 40+ year ministry.